 - 1 tablespoon all-purpose flour

-- Preheat oven to 375 degrees F. Coat a 9" deep-dish pie plate with non-stick cooking spray.
+- Preheat oven to 375 degrees F. Coat a 9-inch deep-dish pie plate with non-stick cooking spray.

 - Add vegetable oil to a large deep skillet and place over medium-high heat.
 Add sliced onions and cook, stirring until softened and lightly golden brown, add mushrooms and minced garlic and saute until the mushrooms have softened.
 Season with all-purpose seasoning and a little fresh ground black pepper.
 Add spinach to skillet and cook until spinach has wilted, an additional two to three minutes.